auth0/passport-windowsauth/README.md

 This module authenticate user with a LDAP directory.
 It works in two modes **Integrated Authentication** (often refer as NTLM) or **Form Authentication**.

-## Usage with Integrated Authentication
+## Integrated Authentication (IIS)

 In this mode, this strategy reads an special server variable from IIS (more info about this [here](https://github.com/tjanczuk/iisnode/issues/87)) and then generate a profile.
-You can **optionally** pass some LDAP credentials to fetch the profile from Active Directory.
+You can **optionally** pass LDAP credentials to fetch the profile from Active Directory.

-This only works in **WINDOWS** and it only works when running inside of **IIS** whit [IISNode](https://github.com/tjanczuk/iisnode).

 **In your IIS application authentication settings, disable Anonymous and enable Windows Authentication.**